informalsystems/hydro/.changelog/unreleased/features/208-add-per-tranche-info.md

-- Add information about when lockups can vote again to the `per_tranche_info` endpoint.
+- Add an extra query for lockups that includes information about when lockups can vote again.
   ([\#208](https://github.com/informalsystems/hydro/pull/208))